Climate change in Brazil: Greenhouse gas emissions

-Emissions for 2019 are estimated at 2.8% of the world total.
-Brazil is the 4th heaviest cumulative emitter at 110 Gt.
-In 2019, on average, Brazilians emitted 10 gross tons of e each, compared to the global average of 7 tons per person.

 Although the government has pledged net zero emissions by 2050, critics complain that immediate action is not being taken.
 Researcher Emilio La Rovere, one of the coordinators of a report from 2013, said: "if nothing is done to restrict post-2020 emissions, Brazil may emit 2.5 billion tons of carbon dioxide as early as 2030.
-To give you an idea, the number exceeds the total for 2005, when emissions totaled around 2 billion tons ".
+To give you an idea, the number exceeds the total for 2005, when emissions totaled around 2 billion tons."
+In 2024 Brazil revised its Nationally Determined Contribution (NDC), setting a goal to cut emissions by 59% to 67% compared to 2005 levels by 2035.

 Agriculture

 Cattle

 In 2012, Brazil had the second largest number of cattle in the world, with 205 million head.
 Cows are ruminants that emit greenhouse gases such as methane and nitrous oxide.

 Deforestation

 Trees are cut down to create fields for cattle and soya.
-Deforestation peaked in 2004 then decreased until the early 2010s.
+Deforestation peaked in 2004, then decreased until the early 2010s.
 Since then, deforestation has tended to increase through 2020.